Read these guidelines before you agree to be appointed as a Substitute Decision-Maker.

 - Try to contact any other Substitute Decision-Maker appointed to make the same types of decisions as you.

-- Only make a decision on your own if no other Substitute Decision-Maker with the same decision-making responsibility as you can be contacted, or the decision is urgent.
+- Only make a decision on your own if no other Substitute Decision-Maker with the same decision-making responsibility as you cannot be contacted, or the decision is urgent

 - Inform any other Substitute Decision-Maker(s) of the decisions you make.